Current Teaching Faculty

 Joanne K. Olson, RN, PhD (Nursing), is a Professor in the Faculty of Nursing at the University of Alberta and a faith community nurse at Riverbend United Church.
 Joanne also holds an MSc (Public Health), and a BScN.
 Her clinical expertise is in community health nursing, specifically faith community or parish nursing.
 Her teaching/research expertise is in the areas of spirituality in nursing and health care and spiritual assessment in the context of whole person health.
 She also conducts research related to teaching and learning in professional education.

 Earle Sharam is a native Edmontonian.
 After a BA at the University of Alberta, he did graduate work at St Stephen’s College, San Francisco Theological Seminary and The University of Oxford, where he was admitted to the degree of Doctor of Philosophy.
-In 1996, he was appointed to the Faculty of St Stephen’s College, where he is now the Principal and Dean.
+In 1996, he was appointed to the Faculty of St Stephen’s College, and he was Principal and Dean from 2006 to 2017.
 He is a lay minister of The United Church of Canada, serving since 1982 in the village church in Waskatenau, Alberta and, since 2003, in Smoky Lake.

 Sonia Sobon, PhD, RPsych holds a Doctorate Degree in Educational Psychology and a BSc in Human Ecology (Textiles, Clothing, and Culture).
 In 2006, she completed Certified Play Therapy Training.
 Sonia has taught at St Stephen's College since 2009 and at the University of Alberta since 2002.
 She is a Registered Psychologist in private practice, and weaves together her careers as a Psychologist, Adult Educator, Researcher, and Fibre Artist.
 She developed the course Being Through Fibre © in 1997 to utilize the medium of fibre therapeutically to facilitate personal exploration, healing, and growth.
 Sonia is a life-long learner, and enjoys sharing her experiences and expertise with other Adult Learners to assist them in their personal and professional development.